MikeBishop/http-misc-extensions/draft-bishop-quic-http-and-qpack.md

 Following the horizon, a sequence of deltas indicates all streams since the Horizon on which a value has been used.

+This structure permits either side to adjust the amount of tracking complexity it is willing to devote to ensure timely deletions.
 In the simplest case, a Stream ID List might be a horizon value followed by one zero byte.
-This indicates an absolute cut-off after which the entry is guaranteed not to be referenced.
+This indicates an absolute cut-off after which the entry is guaranteed not to be referenced, and requires the receiver to wait until all prior requests have been completed.
+Similarly, the receiver can create equivalent-but-less-complex forms of a Stream ID list by increasing the Horizon value and discarding all explicit stream entries less than the new value.

 ~~~~~~~~~~
      0   1   2   3   4   5   6   7